 Can you master Digital Distraction?

 To achieve the first, try turning off your phone & laptop alerts/notifications.
 I know that sounds like suggesting detox these days, but the benefits of no interruptions can be tremendous.
-If you haven’t tried it and are recognising that your ‘multi-tasking’ might actually be counter productive, I challenge you try it next time you have an important task to complete.
+If you haven’t tried it and are recognising that your ‘multi-tasking‘ might actually be counter-productive, I challenge you to

 Try turning off your smartphone & possibly disconnecting from wifi/network, so no alerts will interrupt your focus on the task at hand.
 How much more did you get done?
 Did you find an uninterrupted time like that also made you more creative?